spencerjbeckwith/supersprite/README.md

 Planned features:
 - subdivisor and flexors
-- palette swap and blending on sprite calls
+- palette swap on sprite calls
 - sprite-based fonts
 - Loader (provided sprite data, atlas is compiled on the fly)